alexsmithmonke-cloud/Saints-RBD/README.md

 # Saints-RBD

-Subarus Return By Death ability from the Re:zero anime.
+Subarus Return By Death ability from the Re:zero.

 You can find the swep in Q menu, Weapons in the "Return By Death" tab.